cjboyle/cjboyle.github.io/index.md

 ### AspBehindThings
 **ASP.NET Core WebAPI 2, C#, PostgreSQL, HTML, Knockout.js, Bootstrap**

-This is a JSON API provider for the space exploration game *Elite: Dangerous*.
+This is a JSON API data provider for the space exploration game *Elite: Dangerous*.
+Data is imported on a schedule from [EDDB.io](https://eddb.io) and [EDSM.net](https://www.edsm.net)

 ### Elite Co-Pilot
 **Android, Java**

-This is a JSON API provider for the space exploration game *Elite: Dangerous*.
+This is a Android front-end

 ### Cosmopolitan Industries: Participant Management System
-**ASP.NET Core Razor Pages, C#, MS SQL, HTML, Bootstrap**
+**ASP.NET Core Razor Pages, C#, SQL Server, HTML, Bootstrap**

-This is a JSON API provider for the space exploration game *Elite: Dangerous*.
+This was second-year group project at Saskatchewan Polytechnic developing an online forms application in Microsoft ASP.NET Core.
+We worked in an Agile, Test-Driven Development environment, created extensive documentation, and developed comprehensive unit tests.

 ***

 <div class="heading" style="padding-top:65px;"></div>